sirn-se/phrity-net-uri/docs/Uri.md

 #### `withQueryItems(array $items, int $flags = 0): UriInterface`

-Method return a new Uri with specified query items.
+Method return a new Uri instance with specified query items.
 The associative array of query items to add will be merged on existing items.
 Providing value `null` on an item will remove it.